ocaml/ocaml.org/data/news/platform/ocaml-5.0.beta1.md

  2 default https://opam.ocaml.org
 ```
 This alpha repository contains various fixes that are in the process of being upstreamed,
-but it should be less and less required with progress of the beta release.
+but it should be less and less required with the progress of the beta release.

 Changes Since Last Alpha Release
 --------------------------------